collinscrib/TicTacToe/README.md

 # TicTacToe in C++
 Currently works as an implementation of TicTacToe on the command line.
-With no command line flags, it plays Player vs. Player TicTacToe with X's starting first.
+With no command line flags, it plays Player vs. Player TicTacToe with a random starting player (X's or O's).

 **Command line args:**
 * `-a` : Play Player vs. AI